 The Data

 Data for the demographic model used was obtained from the U.S. Census Bureau’s American Community Survey from 2015.
+The demographic model was filtered to exclude census tracts with fewer than 100 households.
 Criminal datasets obtained from D.C.
 Open Data, 2016.
 Visit my GitHub page for code used in each visual.